JasonToups/markdown-resume/resume.md

 - **Developed** a design guide with classNames and partials, from the product design system, to build stylesheets which implemented reusable classnames and styles.
 - **Mentored** a junior UI/UX designer by providing design advice, Figma help, and to think about user experience from our user’s perspective.

-**Skills:** Javascript · React · Ruby · Shell · Markdown · Adobe Experience Manager
+**Skills:** Javascript · React · React-Hooks · Ruby · Shell · Markdown

 ### Hawaii United Okinawa Association : Front End Engineer / San Francisco / Apr 2020 - Oct 2020